GaryBoone/incr_stats/README.md

 ### `incr`, the incremental stats:
-The `incr` stats does not store the data, but instead stores only a few intermediate values needed to calculate the complete statistics upon request.
+The `incr` stats does not store the data, but instead stores only a few intermediate values needed to calculate the complete statistics when one is requested.
 It is updated one or a few values at a time.

-In general, the incremental stats are equivalent in calculation to batch calculations, with the calculations amortized over the individual data point updates.
+The incremental stats are ultimately equivalent in calculation to the batch calculations, except that the calculations are amortized over the individual data updates.
 It's fastest way to calculate the descriptive statistics on large datasets.

 It's also appropriate if:
 * memory is limited